MagneticEarth/MagneticEarth.github.io/pages/magsources.md

   <source src="{{ site.baseurl }}/pages/figs/core_igrf_Z.webm"  type="video/webm"  />
 </video>

-*The main magnetic field over the past century [(IGRF-13)](https://www.ngdc.noaa.gov/IAGA/vmod/igrf.html)*
+*The radial component of main magnetic field over the past century [(IGRF-13)](https://www.ngdc.noaa.gov/IAGA/vmod/igrf.html)*

-Looking at the field in this way reveals only subtle changes, but the weakening over the South Atlantic is quite clear.
+Looking at the field in this way reveals only subtle changes, but the change over the South Atlantic is quite clear (though this is only the radial component of the vector - the total intensity is *not* dropping to zero).
 It is more instructive to look at the other vector components together - [**see the Core field gallery**]({% link pages/gallery_core.md %}).
 Note that the magnitude of this field is ~1000x that of the following fields.

 See also: <https://maps.ngdc.noaa.gov/viewers/historical_declination/>